sarcophagus-org/governance-incentives-contract/README.md

 npm run deploy
 ```

-This command will console log the Collection Contract address deployed locally.
+This last command will console log the Collection Contract address deployed locally.
 Add this contract address in the `.env` file under COLLECTION_CONTRACT_ADDRESS.

-# Distribution Script
+## Distribution Script

 To console.log the preview of the reward distribution allocation based on TOTAL_REWARDS_WEI run in the terminal: